+What happens when you refinance a car?
 Refinancing your auto loan may lead to a lower monthly payment, a shorter term or both.
 Your outcome depends on a wide range of factors, including the value of your vehicle, how much you owe on your current loan and your credit standing.
-If any of these factors have changed since you bought your car, you owe it to yourself to check out your refinancing options.
-Here are some common reasons why refinancing your auto loan could be a good idea.
+If any of these factors have changed since you bought your car, you owe it to yourself to find out why refinancing might be a good idea.

 You didn't shop around before you borrowed